Aaron20127/machine-learning/README.md

 # machine-learning
-older code, with some reference value.
+Older code, with some reference value.